oVirt/ovirt-site/source/develop/release-management/features/infra/drbd.md

 ## Current status

 *   Right now this is in planing stage.
 We need to discuss two possible approaches with people that are interested in that.
-*   There is a perfectly working [solution for 2 nodes](/develop/projects/node/solution-for-2-nodes/).
+*   There is a perfectly working solution for 2 nodes.
-*   Last updated: ,

 ## Detailed Description